[Updated on July 17, 2023] It’s been over 2 years now and it is still working well. Tuff and durable phone. Back to the Moto G10 Power review!

 In my one month of use, this phone has not managed quite well and has never hanged.
 As you can see in the battery test, the apps I use on a daily basis.
 It works as a budget Android phone should.
 But it certainly does better because of the stock Android.
 And since there are no pre-installed apps(except Facebook that can be removed) so no unwanted use of your phone’s resources.

 For me, Moto G10 Power is replacing Moto G9 because of the 10 reasons I shared last week.
 Very soon I will be posting the Moto G9 Vs G10 Power speed test.
 So if you are interested press the red bell icon on the left to be notified!

 I have talked to a few G10 Power owners who play games and this is what they have to say.
-Moto G10 Power can play games like Temple Run, Subway Surfers, Angry Birds, other less demanding titles very easily.
-But for high demanding games like Asphalt 9 Ultra Legend, Call of Duty Mobile, etc. it can play but frame drops will be evident.
+Moto G10 Power can play games like Temple Run, Subway Surfers, Angry Birds, and other less demanding titles very easily.
+But for high-demanding games like Asphalt 9 Ultra Legend, Call of Duty Mobile, etc. it can play but frame drops will be evident.

 Moto G10 Power Benchmark Tests

 When it comes to evaluating a phone, benchmarking results come in quite handy.
 I have done 2 of the most popular benchmark test; Geekbench 5 and 3DMark.
 If you need to know any particular app’s benchmark score then comment below or tweet us we will get back to you.

 Moto G10 Power Geekbench Score: 238 Single-core scores and 1068 Multi-core